sarthakpande2005-debug/Super-Coach/README.md

   1. Empowers introverted/shy students to study confidently and efficiently.
   2. Reduces anxiety and improves performance through private, adaptive mentoring.
   3. Scalable and accessible system that can eventually support any exam or subject domain.

+## References:
+  1. The International Journal of Indian Psychology - https://ijip.in/articles/shyness-among-secondary-school-students/
+  2. Mental Health and Well-being of School Students – A Survey, 2022 – https://ncert.nic.in/pdf/Mental_Health_WSS_A_Survey_new.pdf